 Learn everything about Chateau Corbin St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Corbin History, Overview

 Chateau Corbin is one of the oldest estates in St. Emilion.
-In fact, it dates all the way back to the 15th century.
+In fact, it dates back to the 15th century.
 More recently, bringing Chateau Corbin into the modern era, in 1924, Chateau Corbin was purchased by the Great Grandparents of the current owners, the Cruse family.

 Like many Bordeaux estates, Chateau Corbin believes in passing down the chateau through lineage.
-But part of what makes Chateau Corbin unique, is that their line of succession has been passed from mother to daughter for multiple generations.
+But part of what makes Chateau Corbin unique is that its line of succession has been passed from mother to daughter for multiple generations.
 Perhaps, that has something to do with the refined, elegant, stylings in their wine.

 Chateau Corbin Vineyards, Terroir, Grapes, Winemaking

-The 13 hectare vineyard of Chateau Corbin is planted to 80% Merlot and 20% Cabernet Franc.
-The estate is located very close to Pomerol and not from Chateau Cheval Blanc or Chateau La Dominique.
-The vineyard is in one single parcel with a slight slope close to the chateau.
-They also have a small parcel across the small road, close to Grand Corbin Despagne.
+The 12.31-hectare vineyard of Chateau Corbin is planted to 92% Merlot and 8% Cabernet Franc, which shows an increase in the Merlot planted here.
+The estate is located very close to Pomerol and not from Chateau Cheval Blanc and Chateau La Dominique.
+The vineyard is in one single parcel with a slight slope and is close to the chateau.
+They also have a small parcel of vines across the small road, next to Grand Corbin Despagne.

 The terroir features sand and clay with iron deposits in the soils and gentle slopes.
-It is the slope with their natural drainage that allows Chateau Corbin to produce their elegant, style of wine.
+You can basically divide the vineyard into two parts with one section featuring more clay in one section, while the other section has more sand and gravel.
+That plus the slopes with their natural drainage allows Chateau Corbin to produce their elegant, style of wine.

-Starting with the 2008 vintage, Anabelle Cruse and her team, which includes her consultant Jean-Philippe Fort, began bringing up the quality of the wines from Chateau Corbin.
+Starting with the 2008 vintage, Anabelle Cruse and her team, which included consultant Jean-Philippe Fort, began bringing up the quality of the wines from Chateau Corbin.
+As of the 2020 vintage, Chateau Corbin no longer uses any consultants.

 Today, the level of work that goes into producing the wine of Chateau Corbin has improved.
-A complete renovation of their wine making facilities was completed in time of the 2016 harvest.
+A complete renovation of their wine-making facilities was completed in time for the 2016 harvest.
 The new vat room has 18 stainless steel tanks that range in size from 40 hectoliters to 80 hectoliters.
-This allows for parcel by parcel vinification at Chateau Corbin.
+This allows for a parcel by parcel vinification at Chateau Corbin.

 A small portion of the malolactic fermentation takes place in 40% new oak barrels, only about 10%.
 The remainder of the wine sees malolactic fermentation in stainless steel tanks.
-Two coopers provide the barrels, Taransaud at 62% and Demptos at 38%.
+Starting with the 2020 vintage, Chateau Corbin began aging a portion of their Cabernet Franc grapes in large glass amphora.

 When to Drink Chateau Corbin, Anticipated Maturity, Decanting Time